 P.J.M.
 Checkmate Rhododendron is covered in stunning clusters of lightly-scented lavender trumpet-shaped flowers with pink overtones at the ends of the branches from early to mid spring, which emerge from distinctive fuchsia flower buds.
-It has dark green foliage which emerges chartreuse in spring.
-The small narrow leaves turn an outstanding burgundy in the fall.
-The fruit is not ornamentally significant.
+It has dark green evergreen foliage which emerges chartreuse in spring.
+The small narrow leaves turn an outstanding burgundy in the fall, which persists throughout the winter.

 P.J.M.
 Checkmate Rhododendron is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.